Metso Corporation: Notification according to chapter 9, section 5 and 6 of the Securities Market Act: BlackRock Inc.'s holding in Metso

 Metso Corporation has received a notification, pursuant to Chapter 9, Section 5 and 6 of the Finnish Securities Markets Act, about a change in the holding of mutual funds managed by BlackRock, Inc. of the total amount of shares and financial instruments entitling to shares of Metso Corporation.

-On February 7, 2017, BlackRock, Inc.'s aggregate holding in Metso exceeded the 5 percent threshold and amounted to 7,547,917 shares or 5.02 percent of Metso's shares and votes.
-BlackRock, Inc.'s holding through financial instruments in Metso Corporation amounted to 1,118,421 shares, which corresponds to 0.74 percent of the total amount of shares in Metso Corporation.
-On February 7, 2017, BlackRock, Inc.'s total position in Metso Corporation amounted to 8,666,338 or 5.76 percent of Metso's shares and votes.
+On February 8, 2017, BlackRock, Inc.'s aggregate holding in Metso fell below the 5 percent threshold and amounted to 7,438,410 shares or 4.94 percent of Metso's shares and votes.
+BlackRock, Inc.'s holding through financial instruments in Metso Corporation amounted to 1,267,324 shares, which corresponds to 0.84 percent of the total amount of shares in Metso Corporation.
+On February 8, 2017, BlackRock, Inc.'s total position in Metso Corporation amounted to 8,705,734 or 5.79 percent of Metso's shares and votes.

 Metso's total number of shares and voting rights is 150,348,256.